Consistent Zero-Shot Imitation with Contrastive Goal Inference: Limitations

-Future work could extend our framework to explore richer goal representations, such as language or multi-modal spaces.
+Since not all reward functions are goal reaching, future work could close the gap between these reward hypothesis classes by exploring richer goal representations, such as language or multi-modal spaces, and consider summarizing behavior with multiple sub-goals.
+Our method also requires access to a simulator and would require further research to evaluate applicability in safety-critical settings, low data settings, or human interaction settings.
 With more complex goal spaces, related work in exploration could be applied as a substitute for our GoalKDE method.
 A full comparison of goal-sampling methods is outside of the scope of this paper.
 Our main aim is to propose a full pipeline for enabling imitation via an imagine-and-practice loop in the complete absence of expert data.